 Having insurance is vital for every homeowner, but many people don’t understand what their insurance covers.
 More specifically, what is covered by apartment insurance and what is included by buildings master insurance coverage.
 It is especially crucial for co-op and condo owners because these tend to be more complicated than homeowner insurance.
 It is essential to understand the full implications you’re responsible for.
 Otherwise, you could run into frustration and surprises when something goes wrong.

-Here we explain the differences between condo and co-op insurance.
+We explain the differences between condo and co-op insurance coverage.
 A good understanding of what it covers means you’ll save money and have fewer problems when a claim is made.

 Most condo and co-op buyers are so caught up in the buying process that they fail to read the fine print on what is covered by the building insurance.
-You should find out about this before you buy because they can vary significantly from one property to another.
+It would help if you learned about this before buying it because they can vary significantly from one property to another.
 In a nutshell, your private apartment insurance covers everything within the four walls of your apartment.
 Building insurance covers everything that happens outside of them.
-Don’t make the mistake of thinking that the building insurance will cover damage to your apartment.
+Don’t mistake thinking that the building insurance will cover damage to your residence.
 Get a separate policy for your apartment.

-What the master building policy covers will be stated in your proprietary lease or agreement with the building.
+The master building policy covers will be; stated in your proprietary lease or agreement with the building.
 So make sure to read through it carefully.
-Understand what is covered, what is not covered, and how claims are handled in the event of damage.
+Understand what is covered, what is not covered, and how claims to be; handled in the event of damage.

-Unlike homeowners, co-op and condo owners do not need to provide a binder of insurance when applying for a mortgage because the building itself is insured on the association policy.
-This often confuses condo owners and makes them think that everything is covered.
+Unlike homeowners, co-op and condo owners do not need to provide a binder of insurance when applying for a mortgage because the building is; insured on the association policy.
+Unfortunately, it often confuses condo owners and makes them think everything is covered.